TYan18/Deep-sky-learning/README.md

 ## What's in this repo

-This repo contains a pickled dataset of images and labels from the 2013-2014 observing season of the Dark Energy Survey, originally extracted from the [Autoscan project](https://portal.nersc.gov/project/dessn/autoscan/).
-Further data can be found directly from this website.
-Here, only the data from 2014 is provided.
+The code in this repo uses a pickled dataset of images and labels from the 2013-2014 observing season of the Dark Energy Survey previously explored by the [Autoscan project](https://portal.nersc.gov/project/dessn/autoscan/), as well as a csv file of engineered features and labels of the previously explored dataset.
+All of the data can be found directly from the Autoscan website.
+The images have been uploaded in eleven batches due to their large sizes; for this project, only the first batch ("Chunk 0") was used.
+These images involve an initial extraction ("untarring") from their .tar format, and further extraction in Python to capture the 51 x 51 arrays, which each represent one image.
+The three channels used were the search, template, and differenced images; only the images in .fits files were used.

+The file "XGBoost_autoscan.ipynb" contains the code for a baseline XGBoost model for predicting the labels of the images with the feature-engineered data from the Autoscan project.

-The file "CNN_classifier.ipynb" contains the code for unpickling and fitting the data to a simple CNN model architecture.
+The file "CNN_classifier.ipynb" contains the code for processing, storing, and fitting the data to a simple CNN model architecture.
 It shows that although the accuracy, precision, and recall were subpar in the simple model, large increases in these performance metrics were obtained by applying a transfer learning method.
+Here, only data from 2014 was used.

 ## Acknowledgements